AdamC19/shiny-barnacle/README.md

 * got part 1 on second try.
 Missed an increment.
 * Part 2 I got on first go.
 * Day 3 complete.

+#### Day 4
+* Part 1 looks almost too easy.
+Wonder what the catch is...
+* Part 1 done on first go.
+Part 2 has got to be a doozy right?
+* ohhhh boy lol...
+* so this is where the recursion begins?
+* Ok, so maybe not recursion yet, but I feel recursion coming soon.
+* Part 2 done on first go!
+Totally did not expect that.